Life in Istanbul For Foreigners – What It’s Like & Is Istanbul a Good Place to Live?

 Despite the intensified Islamization of the entire country, Istanbul is a European city.
 Yes, there are conservative areas here and yes, there are many women wearing hijabs.
 But there are still beautiful fashionable neighborhoods where women 70+ years old go for a quick walk to the seaside with bright makeup, mini skirts, and stylish haircuts.

-Istanbul rightfully deserves the title of one of the most colorful and vibrant cities.
+Istanbul rightfully deserves the title of one of the most vibrant and beautiful cities.
 And, to speak frankly, everyone who comes here can see anything that he wants to see.

 Advantages of Living in Istanbul